-The sale of individual assets or of a business unit is generally not subject to any form requirements; however, under statutory law, the sale of all or substantially all of its assets (being interpreted as more than 75 per cent) by a joint-stock corporation requires approval by a shareholders' resolution with a 75 per cent majority and a sale and transfer agreement in the form of an Austrian notarial deed.

-According to Supreme Court precedent, this approval requirement applies by analogy to the sale of all or substantially all of its assets by a limited liability company.
+The sale of individual assets or of a business unit is generally not subject to any form requirements.
+However, under statutory law, the sale of all or substantially all of its assets (being interpreted as more than 75 per cent) by a joint-stock corporation requires approval by a shareholders' resolution with a 75 per cent majority and a sale and transfer agreement in the form of an Austrian notarial deed.
+According to Supreme Court precedent this approval requirement applies by analogy to the sale of all or substantially all of its assets by a limited liability company.
 In such a case, according to legal scholars, the notarial deed form requirement may also apply by analogy.

-Form requirements may exist with regard to the transfer or registration of transfer of specific assets, such as intellectual property or real estate.
-The registration of the buyer as the new owner of the real estate with the land register (which is required for the transfer of ownership title) requires a written agreement with the signature of the seller being notarised.
+Furthermore, form requirements may exist with regard to the transfer or registration of transfer of specific assets such as IP or real estate.
+The registration of the buyer as new owner of the real estate with the land register (with is required for the transfer of ownership title) requires a written agreement with the signature of the seller being notarised.

-Digital signatures are enforceable; however, a notarial deed generally requires that the signatories be physically present in front of the notary.
-Certain exceptions to the physical presence requirement for notarial deeds using digital signatures have been introduced owing to the covid-19 pandemic.
-The option to execute notarial deeds virtually has been incorporated into permanent law and will not expire, unlike most of the other covid-19-related measures.
+Yes, digital signatures are enforceable.
+However, a notarial deed generally requires that the signatories are physically present in front of the notary.
+Certain exceptions to the physical presence requirement for notarial deeds using digital signatures currently exist until 31 December 2020 owing to the current covid-19 situation.